mohanssgit/mohanssgit/README.md

-- 👋 Hi, I’m @mohanssgit
+- 👋 Hi, I’m Mohan Singh
-- 👀 I’m interested in open source contributions
+- 👀 I’m enthusiastic about contributing to open source
-- 🌱 I’m currently learning c++, java and javascript
+- 🌱 I’m proficient in C, C++ & pyhton and currently learning web dev
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me? -> mohansingh1830@gmail.com